fx5/not_random/README.md

 For details see https://spideroak.com/blog/20121205114003-exploit-information-leaks-in-random-numbers-from-python-ruby-and-php

-The Mersenne Twister implementation is in twister.py.

-rebuild_random.py and rebuild_random_multicore.py demonstrate that it works.
+The Mersenne Twister implementation is in twister.py. rebuild_random.py demonstrates that it works.

-Boring output of the example program:
+Boring output of the rebuild_random.py:

 ```
-$ python rebuild_random_multicore.py
+$ python rebuild_random.py
 Loading Magic
 Done.
 REBUILDING RANDOM-POOL [                                                              ]